 ^ If the beneficial owner is a company which holds directly at least 10% of the capital of the company paying the dividend

-The provision of goods and services in Ghana, are liable to the Value Added Tax (VAT)/National Health Insurance Levy (NHIL) of 17.5%, however, there are situations where certain tax payers are waived from paying this tax.
-In that situation, the tax payer who has been granted such waiver would be issued with VAT Relief Purchase Order (VPROs), which constitutes a waiver of the VAT/NHIL.
+The provision of goods and services in Ghana, is liable to the Value Added Tax (VAT)/National Health Insurance Levy (NHIL) of 17.5% %; however, there are situations where the tax is waived for certain taxpayers.
+In those situations, the tax payer who has been granted such waiver would be issued with VAT Relief Purchase Order (VPROs).
+This constitutes a waiver of the VAT/NHIL.

-Exemption from imported Value Added Tax (VAT)/ National Health Insurance Levy (NHIL): This tax works hand in hand with the VAT/NHIL tax on local transactions, and as mentioned earlier, this can be applied from the Government of Ghana, for a waiver from this tax.
+Exemption from imported Value Added Tax (VAT)/ National Health Insurance Levy (NHIL): This tax works hand in hand with the VAT/NHIL tax on local transactions, and as mentioned earlier, a waiver can be obtained from the Government of Ghana in this regard.

-In Ghana, transfer pricing implication could arise to the extent that the employee is being paid by an entity in one jurisdiction but performing services for the benefit of an entity in another jurisdiction, in other words, a cross-border benefit is being provided.
-This would also be dependent on the nature and complexity of the services performed.
+In Ghana, transfer pricing implications could arise when an employee is being paid by an entity in one jurisdiction but performing services for the benefit of an entity in another jurisdiction; in other words, a cross-border benefit is being provided.
+This will also be dependent on the nature and complexity of the services performed.